Skip to main content

 Configure Package Manager Clients

-Configure your package manager clients to work with supported Harness Artifact Registries, such as npm.
-The hc registry configure command automatically sets up the necessary configuration files with the correct registry URLs and authentication.
+Configure your package manager clients to work with supported Harness Artifact Registries.
+The hc registry configure command automatically sets up the necessary configuration files with the correct registry URLs and authentication for npm, Maven, pip, and NuGet.

 Configure npm Client